Priority Registration Guidelines for DSS

 Deadlines for Priority Registration

-Students who wish to receive priority registration must have completed intake for DSS by four days prior to the first day of priority registration.
+Students who wish to receive priority registration must have completed intake for DSS by four school days prior to the first day of priority registration.
 Completion includes submission of all documentation and meeting with a counselor for accommodations.
 Students who do not meet this deadline are still eligible for other accommodations but will not be receive priority registration until the following term.

 Note: High school students taking DVC courses are considered to be concurrently enrolled and thus do not qualify for priority registration.